 - Extra sessions for help with assignments and coursework

 - Help from a Communication Support Worker (for deaf students)

 - Use of accessibility software including initial training

 If you need this sort of support, simply talk to your Personal Tutor or contact the Additional Learning Co-ordinator (ALSCo) on each campus.

-Every student at Coleg Gwent can use our Learning Centres.
+Every student at Coleg Gwent can use our libraries.
 Each is equipped with books, journals, eBooks and DVDs, and you can use PCs or connect your own device to our free Wi-Fi.
 Staff are on hand to help you find resources and access other services such as photocopying, laminating and binding, with specialists to help you develop your literacy, numeracy and ICT skills as well as your study skills, such as understanding assignments, searching for information and meeting deadlines.